gpoore/codebraid/README.md

 <hr>

-The table above summarizes Codebraid features in comparison with Jupyter notebooks, knitr (R Markdown), and Pweave, emphasizing Codebraid's unique features.
+The table above summarizes Codebraid features in comparison with Jupyter notebooks (without extensions), knitr (R Markdown), and Pweave, emphasizing Codebraid's unique features.
 Here are some additional points to consider:

 *Jupyter notebooks* — Notebooks have a dedicated, browser-based graphical user interface.
 Jupyter kernels typically allow the code in a cell to be executed